Last updated on

 Hanging Cable Lamps

 Ok, so you’re not in the position to install ceiling wiring for overhead lighting.
-That doesn’t mean you can’t use a long cable and hang sconces and statement bulbs or pendants from the ceiling.
+That doesn’t mean you can’t use a long cable and hang sconces, statement bulbs, or pendants from the ceiling.
 All you will have to do is install a simple fixture or a hook to hang the cable.

 Modern Corner Floor Lamps

 Just place beautiful statement lamps in a couple of corners in your living room to serve as the lighting.
-This way you’re solving the lighting problem, and you’re getting decor value from the design.
+This way, you’re solving the lighting problem and getting decor value from the design.

 Tall Floor Lamps

 Did you know you can get floor lamps almost as tall as the ceiling?
-That way you’re getting lighting that is virtually overhead.
+That way, you’re getting virtually overhead lighting.
 Problem solved.
-And at the same time, such an exciting design adds a lot of decor value as well.
+And at the same time, such an exciting design also adds a lot of decor value.

 Wall sconces are another option to add more lighting to the living room with no overhead lighting.
-You need to install them too, but you don’t have to install the wiring.
+You need to install them, but you don’t have to install the wiring.
 And it’s much simpler than messing with your ceiling.
-If you get a beautiful design or even vintage sconces, they will make great home decor accents too.
+If you get a beautiful design or even vintage sconces, they will also make excellent home decor accents.

 Unique Table Lamps

-Table lamps may seem like a dull and ineffective way to light a living room.
+Table lamps may seem dull and ineffective in lighting a living room.
 They are small and provide only spotlighting.
-As such they are irreplaceable in, for example, a reading nook, but are they enough to light up the room?
+As such, they are irreplaceable in, for example, a reading nook, but are they enough to light up the room?
 The answer is yes if you use them with floor lamps and sconces as another lighting layer.
-And if you pick unique accent lamps, they will make your decor a lot more interesting.
+And if you pick unique accent lamps, they will make your decor much more enjoyable.